This post may contain affiliate links. Please read our disclosure for more info.

 When you’re first starting out, depending on your natural flexibility and background, you are not going to be able to do some of the “basic” poses like Pigeon Pose and Chaturanga.
 I know I couldn’t!
 Claiming these to be poses you should start with can be very discouraging to those that have just stepped onto their mat.

 So that is why I’ve conjured up this list of 20 yoga poses for complete beginners.
 No matter where you are in your practice, and especially if you are just starting out, these are perfect to start with.

-If you’d like the free printable for these poses, all you need to do is sign up below to download it from our Free Resource Library, where you will also get access to multiple yoga and fitness workout printables.
+If you’d like the free printable yoga poses, all you need to do is sign up below to download it from our Free Resource Library, where you will also get access to multiple yoga and fitness workout printables.

 - Mountain (Tadasana)